igorkasyanchuk/rails_time_travel/README.md

 ## TODO

-- jump to a specific date time with datetime picker?
+- jump to a specific datetime with datetime picker?
 - CI for Rails 4.X
+- protect with password (for example how I did in rails_performance gem)

 ## Credits